 A copayment is a fixed amount of money you pay when you receive covered services.
-See page 21

 Cost-Sharing

 Cost-sharing is the general term used to refer to your out-of-pocket costs (e.g. deductible, coinsurance, and copayments) for the covered care you receive.